guzba/zippy/README.md

 ### Performance

 Benchmarks can be run comparing different Zip implementations.
-My benchmarking shows this library performs well but it is not as fast as zlib itself (not a surprise).
+My benchmarking shows this library performs very well but it is not as fast as zlib itself (not a surprise).
 Check the performance yourself by running [tests/benchmark.nim](https://github.com/guzba/zippy/blob/master/tests/benchmark.nim).

 `nim c --gc:arc -d:release -r .\tests\benchmark.nim` (1000 uncompresses, lower time is better)